 Instead of trying to fight what was right, I decided to give myself some grace and let go of things that aren’t the biggest priority right now in order to leave more room for what is.
 In the end, I couldn’t be happier with the decision to keep it simple and focus on just what matters most.

 If you’re inching towards burnout and need some breathing room, or just feel like you’re wasting time on tasks that aren’t moving the needle, it’s time to evaluate.
 Take a look at what tasks you spend time on that you don’t enjoy or don’t give any return to your business and ask yourself if they are really worth it.
+Figure out what business things to skip that won’t have any real impact on your business.

 Save for later